n1kito/Philosophers/README.md

 - [x] ⭐ Single philo dies

 # Notes

-> My program has a "visual mode" 🌈 that is used by default, but the basic output setting can be activating by compiling with flag `-D BORING`.

 - Philos are basically structures.
 - The program needs to be compiled and linked with special flag: `-pthread` (see [man](http://manpagesfr.free.fr/man/man7/pthreads.7.html))